Simulated-annealing decoder for the XZZX code with greedy-matching initialization: Decoding algorithms

 We present the algorithm of the MWPM decoder in \algoref{algo:MWPM_decoder}.
-In \lineref{line:if_S_odd}, if the number of vertices $|S|$ is odd, to enable a perfect matching, the virtual boundary vertex is appended to the syndrome $S$ so that $|S|$ is an even number~\cite{MWPM_complexity}.
-In \lineref{line:create_K}, we create the list of all possible candidates for pairing
+In \lineref{line:if_S_odd}, if the number of vertices $|S_\bullet|$ is odd, a \emph{virtual boundary vertex} $b$ is appended to the syndrome $S_\bullet$ so that a perfect matching exists (i.e., $|S_\bullet|$ becomes even)~\cite{MWPM_complexity}.
+In this case, we extend the weight function $w(\cdot,\cdot)$ by defining, for $u\in S_\bullet$,